-"From Harlem to Howard" is a portrait series of graduating seniors Ariel, Shamyah, and Cheyenne the summer before college.
-The three figure skaters have been a part of "Figure Skating in Harlem" since they were in elementary school.
-I had the opportunity to photograph the journey of three amazing young ladies who made the decision to attend the historically Black university (HBCU), Howard University in Washington, D.C.
+It's a portrait series of graduating seniors Ariel, Shamyah, and Cheyenne, who have been a part of "Figure Skating in Harlem" since elementary school.
+I captured their summer before attending Howard University in Washington, D.C.

 I'm in the industry and market where even when the whole industry is collapsing, we're expected as creatives to stay creative through it all.
 I'm trying to take as much time for myself as possible while working on projects.

-I reserve my mornings to focus on what matters most to me: writing, reading, activism, thinking, working on my feature film.
-I also go on daily walks behind West Los Angeles College where there are an absurd amount of bunnies eating wine grapes and hopping among the sage.
+My mornings focus on what matters most to me: writing, reading, activism, thinking, working on my feature film.
+I also go on daily walks behind West Los Angeles College.
 The view over the LA skyline has never been more beautiful during this pandemic.